What is cholesterol and how can you reduce it

 How to have a healthy gut

 Gut health is the cornerstone of our immune system, helping to fend off illnesses and help us thrive.
-It will come as no surprise, then, that looking after our guts and understanding a bit more about what they do for us is an important part in staying healthy.
+Looking after our gut and understanding a bit more about it is an important part in staying healthy.

-Kick-started the moment we start chewing – our digestive organs (intestines and bowels – aka guts) turn food and liquid into energy, providing nourishment for our body so we can function at our best.
-In other words, our diet – what we eat and drink – plays a massive role in keeping our guts in check.
+Kickstarted the moment we start chewing – our digestive organs (intestines and bowels – aka guts) turn food and liquid into energy, providing nourishment for our body, so we can function at our best.
+In other words, our diet – what we eat and drink – plays a massive role in keeping our gut health in check.

 Other lifestyle factors can also affect our digestive health, such as: